Our research group is based at Princeton

 Recent News From the Group

-- February 24th, 2014: Dense Periodic Packings of Tori is published in Physical Review E and is chosen as an Editor's Suggestion.
+- February 3rd, 2016: Inverse Design of Disordered Stealthy Hyperuniform Spin Chains is published in Physical Review B and is chosen as an Editor's suggeston.

-- December 31st, 2013: Jammed Lattice Sphere Packings is published in Physical Review E.
+- December 27th, 2015: Confined Disordered Strictly Jammed Binary Sphere Packings is published in Physical Review E.